 Rak is a Consultant Physician and Honorary Clinical Associate Professor in Glasgow who has worked in partnership and collaboration with a range of UK and international organisations in his 35 years as a doctor.
 Rak helped create Sandyford integrated sexual health services in 2000.
 He was a specialty adviser to the Chief Medical Officer from 2004-10 and in 2016 he chaired the short life working group which recommended introduction of an HIV pre-exposure prophylaxis (PrEP) programme in Scotland.
 He is Joint Chair of the national group that leads strategic work on blood-borne viruses and sexual health in NHS Scotland.
 Rak has experience of overseeing postgraduate training at a UK-wide level and delivers leadership courses at the King’s Fund in London.
 From 2005-10, he was a member of the BBC Audience Council for Scotland.
 Rak is committed to addressing inequalities and gender bias.
 In 2019, he became one of the first men to be awarded honorary membership of the Medical Women’s Federation in its 100 year history.

 Steve served as Chief Executive of the Highland Council until November 2018.
 His career background is in construction, housing and services with broad experience in local government, NHS and the private sector.
 He brings to the Board clear insights into the challenges facing remote and rural communities and hopes to work within the Board to support diverse policy approaches that promote equality of outcomes across Scotland.
-Steve has worked in Highland to improve life chances for care experienced young people and currently volunteers for Ocean Youth Trust Scotland.
+Steve has worked in Highland to improve life chances for care experienced young people.

 Michael Craig is the Staff Side Chair of the Partnership Forum and Employee Director for Public Health Scotland.
 He holds several lay positions within UNISON, including, Steward and Equality Officer for the Scottish Health Care Branch and Scottish Regional Representative UNISON National LGBT+ Committee